 Megali Ammos (Great Sand)

 As its name suggests, it is a sandy beach in the Kanala area.
 It is on the right side in relation to the Antonides beach mentioned above.
 It mainly attracts families as its waters are crystal clear and shallow.
-Along the beach, there are several tamarisk trees that reach the sea, offering their shade.
+Along the beach, several tamarisk trees reach the sea, offering their shade.

 Top things to do in Kythnos